tobiascornille/toledo-dl/README.md

 Do every time:

 2. Sign in to Toledo with your student account.
-3. Extract the cookies header value from the first request on a toledo course page in your network tab
+3. Extract the cookie header value from the first request on a toledo course page in your network tab, put the value into `cookies.txt`
 ![cookie copy example](cookie-copy-example.png)
 4. Run the toledo-dl script as follows: